 Using these metrics, members of the firm can set benchmarks and goals for billing, and accurately capture time and expenses for clients.
 And because the firm is focused on being fully transparent with clients, all time is captured, bills are accurate, and any adjustments or discounts can be made with ease using Clio.
 Client really appreciate that because they can see what is going on, know who did what, view which expenses were incurred, and understand what each charge means.
 In fact, less than 1% of the firm’s clients challenge their bills because they always know and can always see what is going on.
 Everything is clear and there are few unanswered questions.

 Of course, a law firm cannot function without clients, and for Kiger Law, using Clio is of tremendous value in managing those vital relationships.
-The firm uses it almost as a CRM system to keep track of dealings with clients as well as with vendors and other attorneys.
+The firm uses it as a legal CRM system to keep track of dealings with clients as well as with vendors and other attorneys.

 Managing a practice focused on family and estate matters, with clients in two separate states, also requires organization and mobility.
 Clio provides just that.
 Its cloud-based solution means that lawyers can serve clients from anywhere, manage documents, time, and bills with ease, and provide the kind of service that suits the client’s specific needs.
 Everyone in Stratford’s firm uses Clio, and everyone benefits from it.